bogdanrbucur/task-tracker/README.md

 - [x] Task edit page if the user has rights.
 Cancel option only with rights.
 Close task only with rights.
 - [x] Greeting in upper right corner of the navbar for the user
 - [x] Implement comments system for tasks
+- [x] Implement close task system with pop-up and optional comment
+- [x] Implement Completed On and Closed On fields in the Task model and view page
+- [ ] Implement Complete task system with pop-up and mandatory comment
-- [ ] Implement close task system with pop-up and mandatory comment
+- [ ] Implement Re-Open task system with pop-up and mandatory comment
 - [ ] User view page
 - [ ] User creation page
 - [ ] User password change if that user is viewing the page
+- [ ] Make an admin menu with dropdowns for Tasks, Users, Departments, and Statuses
 - [ ] Replace the React Icon logo with an actual generic .png
 - [ ] Add a favicon
 - [ ] Scheduled function to check for overdue tasks and set the status to Overdue
-- [ ] Create Admin page to edit Departments and Statuses
 - [ ] Add toast notifications for changes
 - [ ] Design a dashboard with statistics on top, my pending tasks and tasks to review for managers
 - [ ] Implement email notifications for overdue tasks and comments